hongzhonglu/vivarium/doc/getting_started.rst

    There shouldn't be any output.

-   .. note:: Alternatively, if you installed MongoDB using Homebrew, you
+   .. note:: If you installed MongoDB using Homebrew, you can instead
-       can tell Homebrew to always run a MongoDB server by running:
+        `tell Homebrew to always run a MongoDB server by running:

        .. code-block:: console

             $ brew services start mongodb/brew/mongodb-community

-       Now a MongoDB server will be started automatically once you login.
+       Now a MongoDB server will start automatically once you login.
        Then you can skip the step of starting MongoDB in the future.

 Now we can create our agents.
 We create an agent like this: